 During September 2015, a new exhibition opened in Millmount Museum, Drogheda.
 The exhibition titled 'Shall the punishment fall on the girl alone' was co-curated by Ian Kenneally and Sean Corcoran.
 It tells of a recently discovered letter, written by John Boyle O'Reilly, in which he reveals some extraordinary facts about his relationship with Jessie Woodman.
 This letter, entombed in a drawer for one-hundred and forty-five years, was recently rediscovered in San Francisco.
 John Boyle O’Reilly lived an epic life but in the exhibition we see him at his most vulnerable, amid a time of intense personal turmoil.
-The exhibition runs until the end of October 2015.
+The exhibition ran until November 2015.

 The fourteen months that O'Reilly spent in Western Australia have often dominated accounts of his life.
 Yet, that time, from January 1868 to March 1869, has always been a source of myths, misconceptions, and unanswered questions.
 During that time the twenty-four year old John fell in love with a woman named Jessie Woodman, the daughter of the head warden in O’Reilly’s convict camp.